pommes-public/pommesdispatch/docs/usage.rst

 Pay attention to the allowed values for the string values:

 - ``countries``: The maximum of countries allowed is the default.
-You can just remove if you wish to have a smaller coverage
+You can just remove countries if you wish to have a smaller coverage
 - ``fuel_cost_pathway``: allowed values are *lower*, *middle* and *upper* for a rather low, middle or rather high future fuel costs increase
 - ``emissions_pathway``: allowed values are *BAU*, *80_percent_linear*,